 Do you know what cloud migration is?
 Well, it is simple.
-The process by which companies move their on-premises data completely or partially to the cloud network is known as cloud migration.
+The process by which companies move their on-premises data completely or partially to the cloud network is known as Cloud migration patterns.

 This process is not as simple as it looks.
 It can include moving the services and other applications from the company’s premises to the cloud.